 Clarence Park

 The park’s location makes it a great spot to get some shade on hot beach days and its well-kept gardens and open spaces ensure it remains a favourite among locals.
 The park is effectively split into two with Walliscote Road cutting through it.
-The top end of the park, which is the one furthest from the beach, offers a little bit of cricketing history!
-Until 1996 Somerset County Cricket Club played their festival matches in this park and one of their most famous ever players, West Indian Viv Richards, smashed a double century there (204) against Surrey in 1997 while Sir Ian Botham claimed a fifer on the ground.
+The top end of the park, which is the one furthest from the beach, offers a little bit of cricketing history.
+Until 1996, Somerset County Cricket Club played their festival matches in this park and one of their most famous players, West Indian Viv Richards, smashed a double century there (204) against Surrey while Sir Ian Botham claimed a fifer on the ground.

 The Italian Gardens